Keeping Flocks Healthy

 Some microorganisms (including bacteria) are naturally resistant to certain antimicrobial medicines.
 However, some microorganisms which were originally susceptible to an antimicrobial medicine, such as an antibiotic, can acquire resistance to the medicine through exposure to it.
 Once this happens, this particular antimicrobial medicine may be ineffective in treating an infection caused by that microorganism.

 For historical antimicrobial stewardship efforts made by the industry and major breakthroughs that have allowed the industry to reduce, refine and replace its antibiotic use, see here and below.
+The ACMF has also contributed to a report that provides an overview of historical and current practices relevant to antimicrobial stewardship in Australian livestock industries.
+This report was funded by the Australian Government Department of Agriculture and Water Resources and can be found on the Animal Health Australia website here.

 Australia has a long history of regulatory control over use of antibiotics and other medications in animals, including livestock.
 A diagrammatic timeline of significant developments in the control of use and stewardship of antibiotics in Australia’s animal industries can be found here and above.